xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 2.7.5 =
+* improvements to the admin list filter field selectors
+* add-ons can now designate fields as undeletable
+* fixed initialization bug with the list pagination control

 = 2.7.4 =
 * fixed admin record save bug